 Solar panel cars pros and cons

-As sEVs approach the road, a big challenge for manufacturers is bypassing the technological roadblocks that come with a car powered by the sun, as well as certain societal impediments.
+As sEVs approach the road, a major challenge for manufacturers is overcoming the technological roadblocks associated with a sun-powered car, as well as certain societal impediments.

 Pros